 Avoidance

-Avoidance, on the other hand, is sidestepping uncomfortable feelings or situations.
+Avoidance, on the other hand, is a way of sidestepping uncomfortable feelings or situations.
 It may bring temporary relief, but it keeps underlying issues unresolved and slows down personal growth.

 For example: